Brendan Hansen

 Brendan Joseph Hansen (born August 15, 1981) is an American former competition swimmer who specialized in breaststroke events.
 Hansen is a six-time Olympic medalist, and is also a former world record-holder in both the 100-meter and 200-meter breaststroke events (long course).

-He won a total of twenty-five medals in major international competition, eighteen gold, four silver, and three bronze spanning the Olympics, the World, and the Pan Pacific Championships.
-He was a member of the 2012 United States Olympic team, and won the bronze medal in the 100-meter breaststroke and a gold medal in the 4×100-meter medley relay at the 2012 Summer Olympics.
+He won twenty-five medals in major international competitions, eighteen gold, four silver, and three bronze spanning the Olympics, the World, and the Pan Pacific Championships.
+He was a member of the 2012 United States Olympic team and won the bronze medal in the 100-meter breaststroke and a gold medal in the 4×100-meter medley relay at the 2012 Summer Olympics.

 Early life and education

 Hansen was born and grew up in Havertown, a suburb of Philadelphia, Pennsylvania.
 He attended Haverford Senior High School.
-He swam for several different clubs, including Karakung Swim Club and Suburban Seahawks Club.
-Whilst at Karakung Swin Club in Havertown, Brendan was able to compete & learn from Christopher Lesovitz and Timothy Galvin.
+He swam for several clubs, including Karakung Swim Club and Suburban Seahawks Club.
+Whilst at Karakung Swin Club in Havertown, Brendan competed and learned from Christopher Lesovitz and Timothy Galvin.

-While attending the University of Texas at Austin, Hansen swam for coach Eddie Reese's Texas Longhorns swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 2001 to 2005.
-During his time as a Longhorn swimmer, he never lost a breaststroke event.
+While attending the University of Texas at Austin, Hansen swam for coach Eddie Reese's Texas Longhorns swimming and diving team in the National Collegiate Athletic Association (NCAA) competition from 2001 to 2005 and Associate Coach Kris Kubik.
+As a Longhorn swimmer, he never lost a breaststroke event.
 He was a sixteen-time All-American and won fourteen NCAA national championships.
 He graduated from the University of Texas with a bachelor's degree in kinesiology in 2005.

 Swimming career

 2001–2003

 Hansen's main stroke is breaststroke.
 He is well known for his unique style of breaststroke, which incorporates a kick that is much narrower than most other swimmers, including the biggest rival of his early international career, Kosuke Kitajima.

 At the 2001 World Aquatics Championships in Fukuoka, Japan, Hansen won the 200-meter breaststroke with a time of 2:10.69, a championship record.

 At the 2003 World Aquatics Championships in Barcelona, Spain, Hansen won gold in the 4×100-meter medley relay, silver in the 100-meter breaststroke, and bronze in the 200-meter breaststroke.
 In his first event, the 100-meter breaststroke, Hansen finished second to Kosuke Kitajima with a time of 1:00.21.
-In his second event, the 200-meter breaststroke, Hansen finished in third place with a time 2:11.11.
-In the 4×100-meter medley relay, Hansen swam his leg with a time of 59.61 seconds and the American squad finished first with a world record time of 3:31.54.
+In his second event, the 200-meter breaststroke, Hansen finished in third place with a time of 2:11.11.
+In the 4×100-meter medley relay, Hansen swam his leg with a time of 59.61 seconds, and the American squad finished first with a world record time of 3:31.54.